Truth, Crime and True Crime – 2020 Conference Postponed due to Covid-19

 How Hidden Narratives Challenge Authority (4)

-On Tuesday 9th June 2020 we will be holding the fourth ‘Hidden Narratives’ conference, providing a forum for sharing ideas, networking, and providing a creative environment among researchers in a range of disciplines studied at the University of Gloucestershire.
-As with previous conferences the objective is to support and encourage Post Graduate Research students, and share research of both staff and students at the university
+The fourth ‘Hidden Narratives’ conference was originally planned for 9th June 2020, to provide a forum for sharing ideas, networking, and encouraging a creative environment among researchers in a range of disciplines studied at the University of Gloucestershire.
+As with previous conferences the objective was to support and encourage Post Graduate Research students, and share research of both staff and students at the university

-The aim of the 2020 conference is to explore ideas around both truth and crime, including wide and unusual interpretations of the phrase ‘true crime’ in diverse subjects such as Natural Sciences, Literary Studies, and Education.
+If we are able to hold the conference later this year, either online or at the university, the aim will be to explore ideas around both truth and crime, including wide and unusual interpretations of the phrase ‘true crime’ in diverse subjects such as Natural Sciences, Literary Studies, and Education.
 There has been an extraordinary explosion of interest in the genre of true crime in TV, film, documentary, podcast, literature, and many other areas of culture and academia.
 Papers might include, but are not limited to, themes of gender, race, privacy, the meaning of truth, testimony, justice, ethics, pop culture, and interpretation of non-human behaviours.

 As always, we are particularly interested in the ideas as they relate to narrative and subversion in society.
 We welcome contributions from across the arts and humanities subjects, and from those working across disciplinary boundaries.

-Refreshments and lunch are included and attendance is free.
-Tickets are available from Eventbrite.
+Refreshments and lunch will be included if we are able to hold the event at the university.
+Attendance is free, and tickets will be available from Eventbrite.
 More details of the programme will be published on our website as they become available, and we welcome participants from other universities.